Intro to Events

 Capturing Multiple Versions of an Event

-If you need to update an existing event definitions to capture two versions of the same event that have different CSS selectors, you can combine them by separating the multiple target elements within the existing event definition with a comma.
+If you need to capture two versions of the same event that have different CSS selectors, you can combine them by separating the multiple target elements with a comma.
 This means that a.b, c#d targets elements that match a.b or c#d.
-For example, if you’re trying to select both the user email and user name in one event, you can create an event to capture the change on either input field by using
+For example, if you’re trying to capture the new and old CSS selector for your referrer field, you can create an event to capture the change on either selector by using

 Feel free to reach out to email@example.com for help defining events through the Event Visualizer or through the Events tab in Heap’s UI.